Almarch/lycaste/README.md

 sudo chmod -R 755 data
 ```

-These files need to be manually added & updated to the VPS environment.
+These files need to be manually added to the VPS environment.

 The app is built & launched using: